richardjzhang/nextjs-playground/README.md

-# Turborepo Tailwind CSS starter
+# Next.js Playground

-This is an official starter Turborepo.
+This is a playground for Next.js features

 ## What's inside?